 Freedom of the Efterskole

 Compared to public schools the efterskole has substantial freedom in terms of eg. choice of subjects, teaching methods and educational approach.
-These vary in accordance with the school’s political, religious or pedagogical orientation.
+These vary in accordance to the school’s political, religious or pedagogical orientation.
 Freedom of the efterskole is assured by substantial state subsidies to both schools and students.

 One of the things that are unique about the efterskole is the teacher-student relationship.
 The teacher is responsible for both teaching and supervision outside of school hours.
 This means that teachers and students are together all day from the time the students wake up until they go to bed.
 This often engenders a close, personal and non-formal relationship between students and teachers.